 Carpentry

 Possible Workforce Industry Certifications

 OSHA 10 Hour Certificate NCCER PA Skills Certificate

 Program Description

-using hand and power tools, scaffolding and spec of framing, construction, estimating, blueprint re A student in the Carpentry program will apply technical knowledge and skills to layout, fabricate, erect, install and repair structures and fixtures using hand and power tools, scaffolding and specialty tools used in the construction trade.
+A student in the Carpentry program will apply technical knowledge and skills to layout, fabricate, erect, install and repair structures and fixtures using hand and power tools, scaffolding and specialty tools used in the construction trade.
 This program includes instruction in common systems of framing, construction, estimating, blueprint reading and finishing carpentry techniques.
 Students will be given the opportunity to earn a 10-hour Occupational Safety and Health Administration (OSHA) Construction card.
-Students have the potential to earn 17 certifications through
+Students have the potential to earn 17 certifications through NCCER.